Funding announcement and call for Stage 1 proposals

 - Outline of the consortium including programme host and actors

-- Approach, i.e. how far the programme has a central, coherent idea and an innovative direction Scientific proficiency
+- Approach, i.e. how far the programme has a central, coherent idea and an innovative direction.

-- Management and organisation, i. e., an outline of how the program will be governed and structured
+- Management and organisation, i.e. an outline of how the programme will be managed and structured.

-The international evaluation panel will review the first stage proposals submitted.
-Based on their recommendations, the Mistra board will invite a small number of applicants to submit full programme proposals .
-Submission of stage-two proposals is thus by invitation only.
-Writing grants of up to SEK 150 000 will be made available as a contribution to the cost of preparing the stage two proposals.
+The international evaluation panel will review the Stage 1 proposals submitted.
+Based on their recommendations, Mistra’s Board will invite a small number of applicants to submit full programme proposals.
+Submission of Stage 2 proposals is thus by invitation only.
+Grants of up to SEK 150,000 will be made available as a contribution to the cost of preparing the Stage 2 proposals.

-10 February Call for stage one proposals opens
+10 February Call for stage 1 proposals opens

-8 April Call for stage one proposals closes
+8 April Call for stage 1 proposals closes

 April-May Evaluation of stage one proposals by an international panel

-15 October Stage two proposals must be submitted
+15 October Stage 2 proposals must be submitted

-November Evaluation of stage two proposals by an international panel
+November Evaluation of Stage 2 proposals by an international panel

-December Award decision is taken by Mistra’s board
+December Award decision to be taken by Mistra’s Board

 March Programme start (preliminary)

-“Färdplan el – för ett fossilfri samhälle” (https://www.energiforetagen.se/sa-tycker-vi/energiforetagen-arbetar-for-ett-fossilfritt-sverige/fardplan-el–for-ett-fossilfritt-samhalle/)
+“Färdplan el – för ett fossilfri samhälle” (‘Electricity road map for a fossil-free society’), (https://www.energiforetagen.se/sa-tycker-vi/energiforetagen-arbetar-for-ett-fossilfritt-sverige/fardplan-el–for-ett-fossilfritt-samhalle/)